-For a decade, GE and Walmart have worked in close concert to pioneer the use of new lighting technologies in the commercial retail space.
+For over a decade, GE and Walmart have worked in close concert to pioneer the use of new lighting technologies in the commercial retail space.
 Walmart was a first-mover and industry leader in the application of GE LED signage and quickly adopted the use of GE LEDs in refrigerated display cases and parking lot fixtures.
 And that work continues with Walmart's first LEED-certified store in South Euclid, Ohio.
 All the lighting, with the exception of emergency lighting and heated cases, is made up exclusively of LED technology.
-GE energy-saving LED lighting fixtures used throughout the property were imagined and designed at GE Lighting's world headquarters, Nela Park, in nearby East Cleveland.

 Walmart has long been committed to creating a positive impact in the neighborhoods in which it operates.
 As a result, the company seeks to design its new stores according to leading sustainable building practices, conserving resources and creating occupant-friendly indoor environments, helping to further the retailer's goal to reduce the kilowatt hour (kWh) per square foot of energy required to power its buildings globally by 20 percent by 2020.